wwPDB/protein-modification-extension/Protein_modifications.md

 #### Modifications that are part of the peptide residue

-Most small and well-known protein modifications are in the category 'Named protein modification'.
+Most small and well-known PCMs are in the category 'Named protein modification'.
 This covers all PTMs that are not explicitly covered by another category, including phosphorylation and methylations.